Skip to main content

 6. Security Affairs, "Google uncovers Coruna iOS Exploit Kit targeting iOS 13-17.2.1," March 2026.

 This analysis is based on direct inspection of live Coruna samples retrieved from active delivery domains (b27[.]icu, 7p[.]game) combined with public threat intelligence from Google GTIG, CISA, and iVerify.
-Infrastructure analysis was performed using DNS resolution, reverse DNS pivots via HackerTarget, RDAP registration queries, certificate transparency logs via crt.sh, and URLScan passive DNS.
-All binary analysis was performed in an isolated environment.
+Infrastructure analysis involved DNS resolution, reverse DNS pivots via HackerTarget, RDAP registration queries, certificate transparency logs via crt.sh, and URLScan passive DNS.
+All binary analysis took place in an isolated environment to ensure safety.

 Simon Wijckmans